top of page

 How to Begin Searching for US Ancestors in Findmypast Newspapers

-Thus, if you will start with a broad search and then narrow down your results, you'll have more chances of success.
+Thus, if you start with a broad search and then narrow down your results, you'll have more chances of success.

 newspaper clipping for George Finlay's marriage

-If your results are too broad, add in keywords, as shared in the following blog posts, to filter your results
+If your results are too broad, add keywords, as shared in the following blog posts, to filter your results

 Filter Your FindMyPast Newspaper Results With Caution